Skip to content

 • Datavid Rover: Powerful knowledge engine to build semantic data applications which integrate with other technologies such as MarkLogic.

-• Marklogic semantics: Stores metadata, improves data integration, and builds applications using integrated, highly-connected data.
+• MarkLogic semantics: Stores metadata, improves data integration, and builds applications using integrated, highly-connected data.

 • Ontotext: Enterprise knowledge graph technology and semantic database.